gabrielaact/mlops/Python Essentials for MLOps/Project 01/README.md

    - requests
    - numpy

-   The movie data is expected to be in CSV files ('data/movies.csv' and 'data/ratings.csv').
+   The movie data can be downloaded [here](https://files.grouplens.org/datasets/movielens/ml-25m.zip) and is expected to be in CSV files ('data/movies.csv' and 'data/ratings.csv').

 2. **Running the Script:**